oxen-io/session-desktop/CONTRIBUTING.md

 [mocha](http://mochajs.org/) and our assertion library is [chai](http://chaijs.com/api/assert/).

-The easiest way to run all tests at once is `yarn test`.
+The easiest way to run all tests at once is `pnpm test`.

 ## Committing your changes